Dente222/MAdvanced-Vehicle-Controller/README.md

 Example map and vehicle provided for testing<br>
 List of Controlls for both Keyboard and Controllers<br>
 AI Based on node location and NavigationAgent3D for easy racing track setup<br>
+Minimap with 2 render modes and rotation settings<br>
+In game vehicle colour changing<br>

 Copyright 2025 Millu30 A.K.A Gidan</details><br>